 To receive all of the aid you are eligible for, it's important to understand the process for identifying and applying for the various kinds of financial aid.
 Visit the pages linked below to learn everything you need to know about how to apply for financial aid and the different kinds of aid that are available.
 Please note that you must apply for financial aid each academic year for which you want to receive it.

-Find out when and how your financial aid award is distributed and applied to your expenses.
+Find out when and how your financial aid award is applied to your tuition expenses.

-To remain eligible for financial aid, you must meet certain academic standards for grades, completing your courses, and completing your program within a reasonable time frame.
+To remain eligible for financial aid, you must meet certain academic standards such as grades and course completion.